 Cooking methods: Oven/Skillet/Grill/Instant Pot: I have cooked Jerk Chicken in the oven, in a skillet, on an outdoor grill, and now, in my electric pressure cooker, Instant Pot.
 It takes about 15-20 minutes to grill it on the stove, outdoor grill or under the broiler (oven).

 With an Instant Pot, it takes about 30 minutes, BUT, that’s hands-free time.
 You don’t have to monitor it, or flip it half way through.
 You just dump it in and walk away for the next 30 minutes.
 However, after cooking it in the pressure cooker, I do like to do an optional extra step.
 I heat a grill pan on medium-high heat, and then sear the cooked chicken for 30 secs-1 minute on one side, to get the nice grill marks on the chicken.
 By doing that, the sugars in the marinade caramelize and create a nice char on the chicken, that tastes heavenly and looks phenomenal.

 Serving suggestion: Jamaican Jerk Chicken goes really well with a simple mango salsa, or my favorite, Kale & Mango Slaw with Chickpeas.
-The crunchy slaw and the ripe and juicy mangoes compliment the sweet and spicy chicken really well.
+The crunchy slaw and the sweetness of the ripe and juicy mangoes compliments the spicy chicken really well.
 Click on the following link to get the recipe of this spring-time favorite, Kale & Mango Slaw.

 Here’s how easy it is to put Jamaican Jerk Chicken together: